What is a Birth Plan?

 Who Needs a Birth Plan?

-If you have a provider that you trust implicitly, who respects your bodily autonomy and regularly attends the kind of birth you want to have, you may not need much of a plan.
+Ideally if you have a provider that you trust implicitly, who respects your bodily autonomy and regularly attends the kind of birth you want to have, you may not need much of a plan.
 Anything that’s an unusual request can be written on a card or mentioned as a reminder on the day of your birth.

 If you haven’t been able to find a provider or birth place that fits that description, you will want to have the conversations with your provider and partner before and during the birth.
 The birth plan will keep everyone on the same page.